 If you are a marketing professional, you already know the popular 4Ps, the foundation on which many a marketing mix rests on.
 Although there have been tweaks to the 4P, with extra Ps added to the mix, the foundation still holds: Product, Price, Place, and Promotion.

 The product is the goods or services you will be offering your customers.
-As a business, you need to carry out market research to know your customers’ needs and how your product, goods, or services can meet that need.
+As a business, you need to carry out market research to know your customers’ needs and how your product, goods, or services can meet that needs.

 In the product stage, all departments are involved in designing a ‘great’ product.
 From the sales team to the product development team, all hands must be on deck to ensure a successful product launch.